FIRST AID ONLINE

 EYE INJURIES by First Aid Online

--If there is an object in the eye, do not attempt to remove it: wait for medical assistance
+-If there is a thing in the eye, do not try to take it away: wait for medical helpin

 -Cover BOTH eyes with sterile dressing or eye cups to immobilize them.